 Detailed information on the WIPAC piano competition is provided as soon as available on the COMPETITIONS page of this website.
 Interested pianists are encouraged to contact WIPAC for further information on dates, eligibility, and preparation requirements.
 Previous year requirements may be used by applicants as a basis to prepare repertoire.
 Final application forms for the next competition are posted in March or April.
 Venue locations are announced later.

-Over the past 13 years since its inception, WIPAC has been very privileged to have presented annual piano concerts at foreign embassies in Washington, DC, and the Board is very grateful for the ongoing cooperation from the embassies of Hungary, Romania, Slovakia, France, Bulgaria, Portugal, Austria, Poland, Germany, Serbia, Iceland, Philippines, Cambodia, Malaysia, Finland and Luxembourg, the Mexican Cultural Institute, and the Kosciuszko Foundation (DC Chapter).
+Over the past years since its inception, WIPAC has been very privileged to have presented annual piano concerts at foreign embassies in Washington, DC, and the Board is very grateful for the ongoing cooperation from the embassies of Hungary, Romania, Slovakia, France, Bulgaria, Portugal, Austria, Poland, Germany, Serbia, Iceland, Philippines, Cambodia, Malaysia, Finland and Luxembourg, the Mexican Cultural Institute, and the Kosciuszko Foundation (DC Chapter).
+All international embassies are welcomed to request WIPAC's assistance in hosting cultural piano events.

 We cordially invite our audiences and supporters to join our membership and support groups so that we may continue to make piano music artistry flourish in our community.
 Let great music live and continue to enrich our hearts and minds and bring peace to our world!